ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 ## Confirmation of Accessions

 Once the submission has been successfully archived, accessions should be communicated back to the contributor.
-If there is a risk that the deadline the contributor gave will not be met, the contributor should be contacted to inform them of the risk and offer alternatives or work arounds.
+If there is a risk that the deadline the contributor gave will not be met, the contributor should be contacted to inform them of the risk and offer alternatives or workarounds.
 The project level accessions should be provided within the main body of the email.

+By default, the release date will be set up to 2 years from the moment the submission is archived.
+This date can be changed to an earlier date (Provided by the contributor) but **we won't hold the data for more than 2 years**

 Once the dataset is released in an HCA snapshot release, the contributor should be informed and provided with the link to their dataset on the HCA Data Browser.